jessonpagaduan/automate-the-boring-stuff-with-python-CIN/README.md

 # automate-the-boring-stuff-with-python-CIN
-This repo contains the Python script that automates the production of country information notes (CIN) by webscraping data from differents APIs (World Bank's WDI, Observatory of Economic Complexity (OEC), Haver DLX, CEIC database, etc.) and generates a clean report in Word format.
+This repo contains the Python script that automates the production of country information notes (CIN) by webscraping data from differents APIs (World Bank's WDI and Haver Analytics API; soon: UNCTAD, Observatory of Economic Complexity (OEC) and CEIC database) and generates a clean report in Word format.